diogoaurelio/schedoscopeWiki/File-System-Transformations.md

 # Summary

 Schedoscope includes a group of file system transformations.
 File system transformation produce view data by copying files from diverse sources into a view's `fullPath`.
-Hence, they are particularily suitable in the stage areas of a data warehouse.
+As such, they are particularily suitable in the stage areas of a data warehouse.

 # Syntax
     case class CopyFrom(val fromPattern: String, val toView: View, val recursive: Boolean = true)